 What do I need to bring?

 Please see St John's Residence Arrangements for a complete guide.
 You do not need to bring any bedding as this is provided.
 Also please make sure that you have appropriate insurance for any high-value items such as computers and phones.

 What about Brexit?

-For the last on the University’s position on Brexit, please see:
+For the latest on the University’s position on Brexit, please see:

 See our New undergraduate students page for more information.